Multi-Objective Tweezers in Scattering Media

-In electromagnetism, for a linear, isotropic, non-dispersive and lossless inhomogeneous medium with no free charges or currents, the time-averaged force density for harmonic fields is analogous to the one in acoustics \cite{anghinoniFormulationsElectromagneticStress2022}:
+\paragraph{Radiation forces in inhomogeneous media---} We first set the stage by introducing time-averaged body force density expressions under harmonic excitation in lossless media.
+In acoustics \cite{karlsenAcousticForceDensity2016},

-where $\varepsilon$ and $\mu$ are the permittivity and permeability of the inhomogeneous medium, respectively, and $\bold{E}$ and $\bold{H}$ the complex electric and magnetic vector fields.
-By exploiting the analogy between \cref{eq:force_density_ac,eq:force_density_em}, and using an immittance scattering formalism, we now formulate a general theory of radiation forces expressed as scattering variational integrals.
+where $\kappa_0$, $\rho_0$, $p_1$ and $\bold{v}_1$ are the compressibility, density, first order complex pressure and acoustic velocity fields, respectively.
+Although initially derived for inhomogeneous fluids, it generally applies when solid scatterers can be modeled as equivalent fluids, i.e., transverse waves are neglected.
+A rule of thumb is to consider solid inclusions of characteristic size $d$ in which $\omega \ll \pi c_s/ d$, where $c_s$ is the shear speed of sound.
+Analogously, in electromagnetism \cite{anghinoniFormulationsElectromagneticStress2022},

-\paragraph{Immittance formalism of scattering---} Following circuit theory nomenclature \cite{zemanian1963n,dickeGeneralMicrowaveCircuit1987}, we introduce effective scattering quantities -- hereafter called immittance voltage $u_m$ and current $i_m$ -- at a scattering port $m$ as:
+where $\varepsilon$, $\mu$, $\bold{E}$ and $\bold{H}$ are the permittivity, permeability, complex electric and magnetic vector fields, respectively.
+This is valid in linear, isotropic, non-dispersive and lossless inhomogeneous media with no free charges or currents.
+By exploiting the analogy between \cref{eq:force_density_ac,eq:force_density_em}, we formulate a general theory of radiation forces in scattering media from far-field quantities.

-where $s^\pm_m$ is the incident ($+$) and outgoing ($-$) complex amplitude of the wave, normalized such that $\ab|s_m^\pm|^2$ is equal to the incident/outgoing power at the corresponding port.
-The scattering matrix $\bold{S}$ is defined as $\bold{s}_- = \bold{S} \bold{s}_+$, hence the immittance vectors read
+\paragraph{Variational relations---} Following circuit theory nomenclature \cite{zemanian1963n,dickeGeneralMicrowaveCircuit1987}, we introduce some scattering variables called immittance voltage $u_m$ and current $i_m$, defined at a scattering port $m$ as $u_m=\sqrt 2\ab(s_m^{+}+s_m^{-})$ and $i_m=\sqrt2\ab(s_m^{+}-s_m^{-})$, where $s^\pm_m$ is the incident ($+$) and outgoing ($-$) complex amplitude of the wave, normalized such that $\ab|s_m^\pm|^2$ is equal to the incident/outgoing power at the corresponding port.
+In the linear scattering regime, the $\bold{S}$-matrix is defined as $\bold{s}_- = \bold{S} \bold{s}_+$, so the immittance vectors read

 where $\mathds{1}$ denotes the identity matrix.
 In practice, the $N$ ports correspond to the asymptotic modes that couple the scattering region to its environment.
-In the multimode disordered waveguide of \cref{fig:scattering_media}a, they are the propagating guided modes of the homogeneous leads, while in the open cavity of \cref{fig:scattering_media}b they are the ones of the attached monomode waveguides.
-In both cases, the far-field information about the volume $V$ inside the dashed boundary $\bold{A}$ is described by its scattering matrix with respect to these ports.
-Note that by convention, $i_m$ is positive when flowing into the scattering region.
-Defining the complex Poynting vector as
+In the open cavity of \cref{fig:scattering_media}, they are the propagating waves in the monomode waveguides coupled to the cavity.
+The far-field information about the scattering medium of volume $V$ is completely described by the $\bold{S}$-matrix with respect to these ports (details in Supplemental Material \cite{supplemental}).